acapozucca/helloworld/README.md

 ## Run the application

-In order to try out the application, it frst has to be deployed in the virtual environment setup for such pourpose.
+In order to try out the application, it first has to be deployed in the virtual environment setup for such pourpose.
 This is done by executing the following steps: